 Colombia- Colorful Town

 COLOMBIA: Is Guatapé, Colombia the world’s most colorful town?
-Last year, students painted colorful buildings and houses on tri-folds, and set up the cardboard in two lines so that they could ‘walk’ through town, stopping at various businesses and mercados along the way.
-The Señor Wooly song, “¿Adónde vas?” worked well with this unit. *Image Credit Jessica Devnani & Saul Mercado
+Each year, second graders paint colorful buildings and houses on tri-folds, and set up the cardboard in two lines so that they can ‘walk’ through town, stopping at various businesses and mercados along the way.
+The Señor Wooly song, “¿Adónde vas?” works well with this unit. *Image Credit Jessica Devnani & Saul Mercado

-LINKS: Painting the Town- Part 1, Painting the Town- Part 2, TEDx- Take Back Your City With Paint
+LINKS: Painting the Town- Part 1, Painting the Town- Part 2, TEDx- Take Back Your City With Paint, World’s Most Colorful Cities

 Pink Dolphins